Cervical cancer – early detection and referral

 Acknowledgement

-Thank you to Dr Margaret Sage, Cytopathologist, Clinical Lead – Pathology, National Cervical Screening Unit and Dr Howard Clentworth, Obstetrician & Gynaecologist, Clinical Lead – Colposcopy, National Cervical Screening Unit, for expert review of this article.
+Thank you to Dr Margaret Sage, Cytopathologist, Clinical Lead – Pathology, National Cervical Screening Programme and Dr Howard Clentworth, Obstetrician & Gynaecologist, Clinical Lead – Colposcopy, National Cervical Screening Programme, for expert review of this article.

 N.B.
 Expert reviewers do not write the articles and are not responsible for the final content. bpacnz retains editorial oversight of all content.